Sunday, February 19, 2012

 What was the first thing I looked at in Sky and Telescope when I was a youngun in the 1960s?
 The ads for Edmund, Cave, Unitron, Criterion and the rest, of course.
 After that, it was always “Amateur Astronomers,” S&T’s news column about the activities of, well, amateur astronomers, which frequently talked about the League.
 This was a pretty big deal in those simpler times.
 Me and my buddies in our little club, The Backyard Astronomy Society, often thought about sending THE MAGAZINE a news story about our doings, but that smacked of hubris.
 The BAS in “Amateur Astronomers” along with the League?
 No way!

 And there it remained with me and the AL for quite a few observing seasons.
-When I joined my first big peoples’ club, which was an affiliate of the AL, I learned a little more about the organization and began to keep up with its doings in its quarterly magazine—really more of a newsletter decades ago—The Reflector.
-I glommed onto the fact that by belonging to an affiliate club I was now actually a member of the League.
-Wow.
+When I joined my first big peoples’ club, which was an affiliate of the AL, I learned a little more about the organization and began to keep up with its doings in its quarterly magazine—really more of a newsletter—The Reflector.
+I glommed onto the fact that by belonging to an affiliate club I was now actually a member of the Astronomical League.

 Despite my carping, I am a League supporter.
 Always have been.
 I still read The Reflector when it drops through the mail slot.
-Hell, I look forward to it.
-And until 2003 there was always that sweet old dream: someday I was going to an ALCON where I could hang out with hundreds of fellow amateurs and talk astronomy and telescopes all day long if’n I wanted to.
+I sometimes even look forward to it.
+And until 2003 there was always that sweet old dream: someday I was going to an ALCON where I could hang out with hundreds of fellow amateur astronomers and talk astronomy and telescopes all the live long day.

 So it was that on the Tuesday afternoon before the convention began, Miss D. and I hit I-65 for the trip north.
 We didn’t feel like driving into the night, and our reservations at the Embassy Suites didn’t begin till check-in time Wednesday, anyway, so we would stop somewhere close to the Tennessee line.
 Which turned out to be the little burg of Enterprise, Alabama.
 Why there?
 It was just outside the ring of Huntsville traffic and we spotted a nice-looking Best Western Motel at the town’s exit.